 You should try to resolve your complaint yourself before complaining to the Ombudsperson.
 Depending on your situation, you might complain directly to the decision-maker to try to resolve the matter.
 Complaints to the decision-maker may help identify areas where it needs to improve its services and procedures.
 In your complaint, clearly and concisely set out what you found to be unfair.

 How to make a complaint

-You can make a complaint by filling in this form on the BC Ombudsperson website or by completing this kit on the CLAS website that is designed to make filing Ombudsperson complaints really easy and then sending it in.
+You can make a complaint by filling in this form on the BC Ombudsperson website.
 You can also call the Ombudsperson’s office at 1-800-567-3247.

 Please note that filing an Ombudsperson complaint is not a substitute for judicial review and does not stop your deadline for judicial review.
 If you want to keep the option of judicial review open, you are still responsible for meeting the deadline for filing a judicial review.